MediaWiki Hosting: Compare Hosting

 Confluence is a team collaboration software application written in Java.
 It's proprietary software developed and sold by Atlassian, and is targeted for and used mainly by businesses.
 Confluence has some features MediaWiki lacks, such as a WYSIWYG editor and integration with MS Office.
 Because Confluence is paid software, there's a support ticket system for customers.
 Businesses who have the budget may want to consider investing in Confluence, although with time MediaWiki could be adapted to most business needs.

 TWiki is a wiki application written in Perl, and mainly developed for the management of technical projects and educational papers.
 Like MediaWiki, TWiki is free and open source, licensed under GPL, and its functionality is also extendable via plugins.
 While they share many features, MediaWiki has a reputation for being more intuitive and easy to use than TWiki.

 What are the installation requirements for MediaWiki?

-In order to install MediaWiki on your web server you'll need, at minimum, an Apache (or similar) web server; PHP version 5.3.2 or later (though it’s recommended you use at least version 5.3.5); and either MySQL 5.0.2 or later, PostgreSQL 9.0 or later, or SQLite.
+In order to install MediaWiki on your web server you'll need, at minimum, an Apache (or similar) web server; PHP; and either MySQL, PostgreSQL, or SQLite.
 If your chosen hosting plan doesn't already include MediaWiki, you may want to contact your hosting company to make sure your plan meets the minimum requirements.